chatwoot/chatwoot/README.md

 ---
 #### Security
-Looking to report a vulnerability.
-Please refer our [SECURITY.md](./SECURITY.md)
+Looking to report a vulnerability?
+Please refer our [SECURITY.md](./SECURITY.md) file.

 ---
 ### Contributors ✨